October 15-18, 2019

 About the Instructor

-Robert Neill is a registered Professional Engineer with over 20 years of experience in design, fabrication, and installation of pressure piping and pipeline systems.
-Since graduating from the University of Alberta in 1989, Robert has worked on a wide variety of projects around the world in both the Onshore and Offshore Oil and Gas Industry.
-Project work has taken Robert from his home base in Western Canada to Offshore Newfoundland, Angola, Nigeria, South Korea, and Houston and his positions have ranged from Project Engineer to Piping/Mechanical Discipline Lead, and Engineering Manager.
-Currently Robert owns and manages his own engineering consulting business and he is based in Calgary, AB where he has been since 2004.
+Mr. Neill is a registered Professional Engineer with over 20 years of experience in design, fabrication, and installation of pressure piping and pipeline systems.
+Since graduating from the University of Alberta in 1989, Mr. Neill has worked on a wide variety of projects around the world in both the Onshore and Offshore Oil and Gas Industry.
+Project work has taken Mr. Neill from his home base in Western Canada to Offshore Newfoundland, Angola, Nigeria, South Korea, and Houston and his positions have ranged from Project Engineer to Piping/Mechanical Discipline Lead, and Engineering Manager.
+Currently, he owns and manages his own engineering consulting business and he is based in Calgary, AB where he has been since 2004.

-Having been responsible for the execution and management of piping and pipeline work for over 2 decades, Robert brings to CASTI an extensive knowledge of piping and pipeline design and material specifications and an extensive hands on knowledge of the practical aspects of design practices.
-In addition, while in Angola, Robert was responsible for the recruitment and training of local engineers and is able to draw from that experience in delivering his courses.
-For the past 10 years, Robert's consulting business has focused on piping and pipeline engineering activities and he has developed a number of ASME and CSA piping design and materials specifications for Conventional and SAG-D Operations in Western Canada.
-Robert is currently a member of ASME and NACE, he is active in supporting standards development work for Clause 14 and Annex I of CSA Z662, and he participates in the Valve Users Group.
+Having been responsible for the execution and management of piping and pipeline work for over 2 decades, Mr. Neill brings to CASTI an extensive knowledge of piping and pipeline design and material specifications and an extensive hands on knowledge of the practical aspects of design practices.
+In addition, while in Angola, he was responsible for the recruitment and training of local engineers and is able to draw from that experience in delivering his courses.
+For the past 10 years, Mr. Neill's consulting business has focused on piping and pipeline engineering activities and he has developed a number of ASME and CSA piping design and materials specifications for Conventional and SAG-D Operations in Western Canada.
+Mr. Neill is currently a member of ASME and NACE, he is active in supporting standards development work for Clause 14 and Annex I of CSA Z662, and he participates in the Valve Users Group.